JuneDrinleng/SAM_border_recognition/README.md

 the distribution is given in the following:
 ├─output_timefinger
 │
 ├─check_result
 │
+├─origin_data
+│
 └─recognized_border_data

+the [origin_data](./data/origin_data)  is used to store the output of origin data. each data's format is tiff

 the [recognized_border_data](./data/recognized_border_data) is used to store the output of [1_SAM_image_detect](./code/1_SAM_image_detect)